rufex/kindle-daily-email/README.md

 # Description

 Script which choose random TXT files from directory (books highlights) and take up to 3 lines of text from each of them.
 Then, it generates and sends an email with them.
+It should be possible to adapt it to select diferent text files from your drive and generated random emails, not only for Kindle higlights, as it was originally intended for.
 I use crontab to run periodically (once a day) the script and receive random highlights.

 # CHANGELOG